 We may also disclose and provide access to the information you provided to our contractors who are performing services on our behalf.
 However, such contractors are not permitted to use your information for any purpose other than providing services to us.

-Finally, where we pass your information to contractors located in countries outside the European Economic Area, we will make sure that they apply the same level of protection to your information as we do.
+Finally, where we pass your information to service providers or other organisations with whom we work located in countries outside the European Economic Area, we will make sure that they apply the same level of protection to your information as we do.
+Further information about the mechanisms we will apply to safeguard your personal data can be found at the following link but please do not hesitate to contact ZWE at the email address provided below if you have any specific questions regarding international transfers.

 We have implemented appropriate technical and organisational measures to secure personal data against loss or against any form of unlawful processing.
 Our service purchasing pages, widgets, and tools are secured using Secure Sockets Layer (SSL), a security protocol that provides communications privacy over the Internet in a way that is designed to prevent eavesdropping, tampering, or message forgery.